guardian/source/packages/grid/README.md

 supports changes at `"mobile"`, `"tablet"`, `"desktop"` and `"wide"` breakpoints.
 Any of these may be omitted.

+For best results, breakpoints should be ordered ascending by minimum viewport width.

+**Custom breakpoints should be considered experimental.
+Please tell the Design System Team before you use them**

 A custom breakpoint may be specified, which must have the following properties:

 -   `width`: the minimum viewport width at which the breakpoint becomes active.
 This will also be the width of the `GridRow` container
 -   `columns`: the number of columns the grid should comprise

-For best results, breakpoints should be ordered ascending by minimum viewport width.

 ## `GridItem` Props